Cettire’s auditors sign off on retailer’s financial accounts following revenue treatment review

 The retailer reported a profit of $10.5 million in the 12 months to the end of June on a revenue of $742.3m.

-Cettire in recent months has been the subject of allegations that customers are being sold counterfeit products from its platform, which it has strenuously denied.
+Cettire in recent months has been the subject of allegations regarding the quality of products being sold from its platform, which it has strenuously denied.

 It was also forced to make additional financial disclosures in July after it was questioned by the Australian Securities Exchange.